osposweb/osposweb.github.io/OSPOS-development-index.md

   * [Invoking functions and making links dialogs](#how-to-invokes-that-function-with-anchor-as-a-modal-dialog-and-what-will-have-it)
   * [Translations and laguajes](#always-use-translations-event-hardcoded-strings)

-OSPOS is a project **code based on CodeIgniter**, so a good starting point to understand the architecture of the software is to read a [Codeigniter tutorial (https://www.codeigniter.com/user_guide/tutorial/)](https://www.codeigniter.com/user_guide/tutorial/static_pages.html).
+OSPOS is a project **based on CodeIgniter**, so a good starting point to understand the architecture of the software is to read a [Codeigniter tutorial (https://www.codeigniter.com/user_guide/tutorial/)](https://www.codeigniter.com/user_guide/tutorial/static_pages.html).

 Among `Codeigniter`, also has usage of some other web software technologies such like `JQuery` and `Bootstrap`, the [Development Environment wiki (click here)](OSPOS-Environment-Development) has some related info